metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceGroupAPI.md

 ## GetServerInstanceGroupLogicalNetworkACL

-> LogicalNetworkACLDto GetServerInstanceGroupLogicalNetworkACL(ctx, serverInstanceGroupId, connectionId).Execute()
+> LogicalNetworkACL GetServerInstanceGroupLogicalNetworkACL(ctx, serverInstanceGroupId, connectionId).Execute()

 Get the security rules for a logical network